grafana/agent/docs/sources/flow/reference/components/discovery.kubelet.md

 * `__meta_kubernetes_pod_controller_kind`: Object kind of the pod controller.
 * `__meta_kubernetes_pod_controller_name`: Name of the pod controller.

+> **Note**: The Kubelet API used by this component is an internal API and therefore the
+> data in the response returned from the API cannot be guaranteed between different versions
+> of the Kubelet.

 ## Component health

 `discovery.kubelet` is reported as unhealthy when given an invalid